 The spleen is homogeneous and smooth in echotexture and outline.
 It is hyperechoic compared to the liver.
-Its size is variable and dependent on patient demographics, but 5-12cm is taken as a normal adult range.
+Its size is variable and dependent on patient demographics, but 5-12cm is taken as a normal adult range (Chow et al., 2016).